oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 The
 service templates introduced in Section 2 are defined in TOSCA files and expressed using statements in the TOSCA language.
-Service templates are directed graphs that consist of *node templates* and *requirements*.
+Service representation graphs are directed graphs of nodes and relationships resolved from service templates that consist of *node templates* and *requirements*.
 Node templates specify a particular node type and then add additional information using pairs of keynames and associated values.
 Service templates may include other templates as well such as relationship templates, groups, policies etc.